Hot on the heels of a massive price hike, Fujifilm announces a shortage of 120 slide film

 Where to find some before it’s too late

-We checked with three major -based retailers to see if we could still snag rolls of any of the above-mentioned stocks and came up nearly empty-handed.
+We checked with three major US-based retailers to if we could still snag rolls of any of the above-mentioned stocks and came up nearly empty-handed.
 Both B&H and Adorama list the films as back-ordered.
 That said, Amazon did have a handful of Provia 120 five-packs available from a third-party seller for ~$20 above the current going rate ($85).

-The shortage follows on the heels of a dramatic price
+The shortage follows on the heels of a dramatic price hike

 The announcement comes about a week after the brand acknowledged plans to increase film prices later this month by as much as 60%.
-Photographic , processing chemicals, and other products and services will also see price increases, some by as much as 94%.
+Photographic paper, processing chemicals, and other products and services will also see price increases, some by as much as 94%.

 “Fujifilm Imaging Systems Co., Ltd. responded to the recent rise in raw material prices, transportation costs, etc., as well as the decline in demand for photographic-related products,” its website shared.
 “We have made every effort to absorb costs by improving production efficiency and reducing costs, but since it is difficult to absorb costs only by corporate efforts, we will implement price revisions.”